Servideska/HPC/doc.zih.tu-dresden.de/docs/software/spec.md

 !!! success "Solution"

-    In your batch script, check the invocation command line.
+    Check the invocation command line in your job script.
 It must not say `srun runhpc [...]` there, but only `runhpc [...]`.
 The submit command in the [configuration](#configuration) file already contains `srun`.
-When `srun` is in both places, too many parallel processes are spawned.
+When `srun` is called in both places, too many parallel processes are spawned.

 ### Error with openFabrics Device